pactumjs/pactum/docs/mock-server.md

 ### Start Mock Server

-Use `start` to start the mock server on default port 9393 or pass port number as a parameter.
-It returns a promise. *Waiting for the server to start will be useful while running mock server along with your unit or component tests.*
+Use `start` to start the mock server on default port 9393 or send a port number as a parameter.
+It returns a promise. *Waiting for the server to start will be useful while running the mock server along with your unit or component tests.*

 ```javascript
 // starts mock server on port 9393